 The site: Blue Creek, Belize

 The finds: Over the years, the project has excavated a portion of an ancient Mayan city.
-Among many other finds, this has included artifacts that indicate Pre-Hispanic trade; residential, religious, and civic buildings; pottery; lithics (archaeology speak for “stone tools”); jade; jewelry; irrigation systems; and sacred objects.
+Among many other finds, this has included artifacts that indicate pre-Hispanic trade; residential, religious, and civic buildings; pottery; lithics (archaeology speak for “stone tools”); jade; jewelry; irrigation systems; and sacred objects.

-4. A day of Greek archaeology
+4. A day of archaeology in Greece

-6. Angkor empire households in Cambodia
+5. Angkor empire households in Cambodia

 The site: The esteemed nonprofit Earthwatch Institute sponsors field school for adults interested in understanding the world’s oldest pre-industrial city: that of the Angkor empire, which started more than 1,000 years ago in what is now Cambodia.
 Climate change has and continues to damage this site, but people have never truly abandoned the area.
-The 2019 fieldwork is set in Battambang Province and will continue to excavate less-visited ancient villages set on private lands and farms.
+The 2020 fieldwork is set in Battambang Province and will continue to excavate lesser-visited ancient villages set on private lands and farms.

 The finds: The main questions the head archaeologists are asking include how Angkorian and post-Angkorian communities sustained political strife and why certain people stayed when the political capital of the area moved south.
 This is household archaeology: an investigation of the everyday lives, possessions, and structures made by small communities.
 Some of the most revelatory artifacts include ancient ceramics and domestic structures.

-Details: Spaces are available for seven- or 14-day excavations running from late May 2019 to late June 2019.
+Details: Spaces are available for seven- or 14-day excavations running from late May 2020 to late June 2020.
 Participants will stay in a hotel in the nearby town of Siem Reap.
 Catered meals are included.
 Breakfast is continental and lunch is in a Cambodian restaurant.
 Evening lectures are included, and 14-day sessions usually allocate a day or two for recreation.
 Costs range from $2,425 to $3,625 depending on the length of the fieldwork.

-7. Dinosaurs and more in Montana
+6. Dinosaurs and more in Montana

-The site: In the previous field seasons, crew members at the nonprofit Bighorn Basin Paleontological Institute hit a fossiliferous jackpot, locating a region full of plant and animal skeletons representing many creatures that lived just before dinosaurs went extinct.
-Of course, they found dinosaurs, too — this area was a home to the Tyrannosaurus rex and to Triceratops, among many others.
+The site: In the previous field seasons, crew members at the nonprofit Bighorn Basin Paleontological Institute hit a fossiliferous jackpot, locating a region full of plant and animal skeletons representing many creatures that lived just before the dinosaurs went extinct.
+Of course, they found dinosaurs, too — this area was home to Tyrannosaurus rex and Triceratops, among many others.
 This field season, crew members will be excavating that area (called the Morrison Formation) to scientifically document their many finds.

 The finds: The BBPI has located fossils of prehistoric crocodiles, mammals, lizards, birds, and dinosaurs.
 It has three more quarries to excavate in the region.